-Dr. Meghan Winters is an advocate for healthy cities where air pollution rates are kept in check and residents engage in plenty of physical activity
+Meghan Winters advocates for healthy cities where air pollution is kept in check and residents have plenty of safer options to walk, run and bike

-Her team at the SFU Spatial Data Lab specializes in geospatial data measurement to advance physical activity research and population health interventions.
-She is part of several SSHRC and CIHR-funded projects to identify best practices for promoting public health through walking, cycling, or transit for people across ages and abilities.
+Winters’ team at SFU’s Spatial Data Lab specializes in geospatial data measurement with an eye toward advancing physical activity research and population health interventions.
+She is also part of several SSHRC and CIHR-funded projects to identify best practices for promoting public health through walking, cycling, or transit across ages and abilities.

-An avid cyclist, Winters is involved in BikeMaps.org, a collaborative effort of researchers at SFU and the University of Victoria.
-She and her colleagues are asking cyclists worldwide to map collisions, near misses and bike thefts they encounter.
-Data collected via the app will be used to empower cyclists to plan safer routes and to push planners to make infrastructure improvements.
+BikeMaps.org, a collaborative effort by researchers at SFU and the University of Victoria to use data collected by cyclists worldwide via an app to map collisions, near misses, and bike thefts experienced on their commutes.
+This data will be used to empower cyclists to plan safer routes and to push city planners to make infrastructure improvements.

-To get an idea of how important her work could be towards addressing environmental and public health crises, consider Metro Vancouver.
-It consistently ranks as one of the most congested urban centres in North America, plus the city’s population is projected to grow by 1 million residents by 2040.
-Encouraging people to choose active transportation methods could reduce the number of cars sitting in traffic, making a dent in emissions that are associated with increased mortality from heart and respiratory-related conditions.
+To get an idea of how important her work could be toward addressing environmental and public health crises, consider Metro Vancouver.
+It consistently ranks as one of the most congested urban centres in North America, plus, the city’s population is projected to grow by 1 million residents by 2040.
+Encouraging people to choose active transportation methods could reduce the number of cars idling in traffic, making a dent in the emissions associated with increased mortality from heart and respiratory-related conditions.

-Winters’ research indicates that it is more dangerous to be a pedestrian or cyclist in B.C. than it is to travel by car, when adjusted for trip frequency.
-A 2013 study she co-authored challenged common preconceptions about the safest ways to travel, highlighting the need for more safety measures for pedestrians and cyclists.
-She sees these findings as a call to action for cities to implement evidence-supported interventions such as adding more crosswalks, streetlights, and segregated bike lanes.
+Winters’ research also suggests that it is more dangerous to walk or cycle in BC as compared to traveling by car (when adjusted for trip frequency).
+A 2013 study she co-authored challenged common preconceptions about the safest ways to travel and highlighted the need for more safety measures for pedestrians and cyclists.
+She sees these findings as a call to action for cities to implement evidence-supported interventions, such as adding more crosswalks, streetlights and segregated bike lanes.

-Unwieldy issues of sustainability and public health will take a concerted and sustained effort to address.
-But, through sharing research-based knowledge of how cities across Canada can be made more bikeable and walkable, Winters’ research is contributing to the solution.
+Such unwieldy issues of sustainability and public health will take a concerted and sustained effort to address and this needs to be done so in a timely manner.
+By sharing research-based knowledge of how cities across Canada can be made more bikeable, walkable and amenable to all age groups, Winters’ research is contributing to winning solutions.

-Dr. Meghan Winters is an epidemiologist interested in the link between health, transportation, and city design.
+Dr. Meghan Winters is an epidemiologist who is interested in the link between health, transportation, and city design.
 Her research focuses on ways that cities can play a role in promoting mobility and health for people of all ages and abilities.
-She has a focus on knowledge translation, including a partnership with the US company Walk Score to create “Bike Score”, now available for over 100 cities across North America, and a documentary-style video “I’d Rather Stay” which explores the realities growing older in one’s own home and neighbourhood.
-Dr. Winters teaches courses in GIS and public health, health and the built environment, and epidemiologic methods.
+She values knowledge translation and has a partnership with the US company Walk Score to create “Bike Scores”, now available for over 100 cities across North America.
 She has received fellowship and grant funding from the Canadian Institutes for Health Research, the Heart and Stroke Foundation of Canada, and the Michael Smith Foundation for Health Research.

 Q & A with Meghan Winters

+how important is collaboration in research?
 Absolutely critical.
 In my applied population health program, the research I do is motivated by questions raised by my partners: decision-makers in municipalities, health authorities and advocacy groups.
-Their engagement in the research process is essential to success and is fundamental to having impact intersectorally.
+Their engagement in the process is essential to success and is fundamental to having intersectoral impact.